 Engaging Men is…

 The reality is that our world needs more men to be agents of change.
-The burden of advocating for communities to be free of gender-based violence has been disproportionately carried by women, trans, and non-binary people for too long.
-Engaging Men is about building a robust pipeline of diverse individuals, partners, allies, and more to inspire men from all walks of life to recognize and leverage their strengths to advocate for the health, safety, and wellbeing of all people in every community.
+The burden of advocating for communities to be free of violence has been disproportionately carried by women for too long.
+Engaging Men is about building a robust pipeline of individuals, partners, allies, and more to inspire men from all walks of life to recognize and leverage their strengths to advocate for the health, safety, and wellbeing of all people in every community.

 5 Principles of Engaging Men